EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Deferred Execution

-Part of the superpower of Effects is with how they are run.
-If these effects were all run immediately, we would not be able to freely tack on new behaviors.
+If Effects ran immediately, we could not freely add behaviors:
-We cannot timeout something that might have already started running, or even worse - completed, before we get our hands on it.
+- We cannot timeout something that might have already started running, or even worse - completed, before we get our hands on it.
-We cannot retry something if we are only holding on to the completed result.
+- We cannot retry something if we are only holding on to the completed result.
-We cannot parallelize operations if they have already started single-threaded execution.
+- We cannot parallelize operations if they have already started single-threaded execution.

-We need to be holding on to a value that represents something that _can_ be run, but hasn't yet.
+We must hold a value that represents something that _can_ be run, but hasn't yet.
-If we have that, then our Effect System can freely add behavior before/after that value.
+If we have that, our Effect System can freely add behavior before/after that value.

-Since the Effects are deferred and independent we can combine them in a variety of ways.
+Because Effects are deferred and independent, we can combine them in a variety of ways.

 The most common way to combine Effects is sequentially.
 You might think that this would work: